|Last updated 10 March 2021|

 tramping operations do not run to a schedule, but instead when a load is ready.

-flights at Schofields.
-LAMS replied that it was aware that RAAF arrivals at Schofield are routinely cleared by Customs staff sent from
+Schofields.
+LAMS replied that it was aware that RAAF arrivals at Schofield are routinely cleared by Customs staff travelling from Sydney Airport for

 - The Sydney freight-forwarding business contracted to LAMS was reprimanded by Government agencies over its advertised freight rates using LAMS services.